sgvlug/website/content/posts/2016-12-08-github-webhooks.md

 event_location:  OpenX  , 888 E Walnut Street, Pasadena, CA, 91101
 event_updated: 1481011987000

 **The wonderful folks at OpenX are hosting this meeting, and they are also providing food.
 We need to provide a list of names to building security.
 RSVPs will be capped at 40.
 Contact Lan if you have questions.
 See end of description for OpenX map
-**
+Thanks to Derek for handling the OpenX logistics and updating the map**

 **Note: This talk was originally scheduled for the November LUG, but had to be postponed due to speaker illness.
 **